Blog

 Voice Notes and Tags for Personalized Follow-Up

 The difference between a generic follow-up and a memorable one is context.
-Habsy lets you record a quick voice note or add a text tag to any contact immediately after your conversation.
+Habsy lets you record a quick voice note with transcription or add Category to any contact immediately after your conversation.
 When you sit down to reach out the next morning, you know exactly who you spoke to, what they were looking for, and how to make your message land.

 AI-Powered Follow-Up Templates for Email and WhatsApp